savetz/Atari8BitBot/README.md

 I'm sharing this so people can use this as a stepping stonw to making their own, different bots.

+Documentation for using the bot is at https://atari8bitbot.com

 The main twitter posting code is based on what I learned from "The Reply to Mentions Bot" at https://realpython.com/twitter-bot-python-tweepy/#the-config-module

 Dependencies.
 So many dependencies: